becknik/dotfiles.nix/README.md

   - `nixos-upgrade-automatic-shutdown.service` - Shuts down the desktop when nixos-upgrade service finished
   > Disabled by default; Must be started manually
   - `nixos-upgrade.service` writes build logs to `/var/log/nixos-upgrade/`
-- `nixos-fetch-and-switch-on-change` - Pulls and executes `nixos-rebuild switch` when this repos local differs from remote
+- `nixos-fetch-flake-changes.service` - Checks for upstream changes of flake and executes `nixos-rebuild switch` if so
-  - TODO Sadly this needs love and isn't working
-- `nixos`/ `darwin-rebuild` shell alias - see bottom of [shell.nix](./home-manager/desktop-env/shell.nix) file
+- rebuild shell alias: See bottom of [shell.nix](./home-manager/desktop-env/shell.nix)

 ## Getting Started/ Deployment